charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 ## Overview

 Create a program that will allow us to check various system services by running scripts.
+For instance, it should run **CpuInfo** on the local machine.

 This program should be setup as a systemd service running on port 30033.